Small Bowel Surgery

 • Bleeding, infection, or severe ulcers in the small intestine such as those caused by Crohn's disease.

-• Blockage in the intestines, either congenital (present at birth) or from scar tissue acquired after prior surgeries, or from abdominal wall hernias.
+• Blockage in the intestines from acquired scar tissue after prior surgeries, or from abdominal wall hernias.

 • Noncancerous tumors